General Info

 Default users and groups are only created when you initialize Infinite Scale as first task.
 The same is true for demo users and groups which need an environment variable to be set on initializing Infinite Scale to get created.

-If you have not declared demo user creation during initializing, you can for the time being only empty the Infinite Scale base directory and remove the ocis.yaml file which resets the system.
+If you have not declared demo user creation during initializing, you can for the time being only empty the Base Data Directory and remove the ocis.yaml file which resets the system.
 Then you can start from scratch and enable demo user creation. |

 Admin User